Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/authors/Hanjing_Ye/_index.md

 {{< youtube tO7XPJ_rPMA >}}
 It's an attachment video submitted to the ICRA 2023, which is about our newest research on Robot Person Following.

 Currently, my research focuses on Robot Person Following, which is a complicated system including multiple basic modules including detection, tracking, re-identification, control and so on.
-My ultimate goal is to make the robot like a puppy following its master forever.
+My ultimate goal is to make the robot look like a puppy following its master forever.